bmurdata/Python-Emailer/README.md

 ## Technologies Used

-   Scrapy- a Python based web scraping tool, chosen for it Smtplib- a Python library to send emails.
+   Scrapy- a Python based web scraping tool.

+   Smtplib- a Python library to send emails.

 ## To-Do and Improvements